Weakly curved A-infinity algebras over a topological local ring: Introduction

 Given a closed ideal $\J\subset\R$, for any $\R$\+comodule $\cM$ and $\R$\+contramodule $\P$ there is a natural isomorphism of $\R/\J$\+contramodules $\Cohom_\R(\cM,\P)/\J\Cohom_\R(\cM,\P) \simeq\Cohom_{\R/\J}({}_\J\cM\;\P/\J\P)$ (since this is so for a cofree $\R$\+comodule $\cM$ and a projective $\R$\+contramodule $\P$, and all the functors are exact ``from the same side'').

 For any $\R$\+comodule $\cM$, there is a natural isomorphism of $\R$\+contramodules $\Cohom_\R(\cM,\R)\simeq\cM^\op$.
 It follows that the functor $\Cohom_\R({-},\P)$ into a projective $\R$\+contramodule $\P$ is exact, since any projective $\R$\+contramodule is a direct summand of a product of copies of~$\R$.
-More generally, for any $\R$\+comodules $\N$ and $\M$ there is a natural isomorphism of $\R$\+contramodules $\Cohom_\R(\cM,\cN^\op) \simeq(\cN\oc_\R\cM)^\op$.
+More generally, for any $\R$\+comodules $\cN$ and $\cM$ there is a natural isomorphism of $\R$\+contramodules $\Cohom_\R(\cM,\cN^\op) \simeq(\cN\oc_\R\cM)^\op$.

-For any $\R$\+comodule $\cN$ of finite length, there is a natural isomorphism of $\R$\+contramodules $\Cohom_\R(\cN,\P)\simeq \cN^\op\ot_\R\P\simeq\cN^\op\ot^\R\P$, where the $\R$\+contra\-module structure on the middle term is obtained by restriction of scalars from the $R$\+module structure, $R$ being a discrete Artinian quotient ring of $\R$ such that $\cN$ is a comodule over~$R$.
+Assume that $\R$ is a complete Noetherian local ring.
+Then, for any $\R$\+comodule $\cN$ of finite length, there are natural isomorphisms of $\R$\+contramodules $\Cohom_\R(\cN,\P)\simeq \cN^\op\ot_\R\P\simeq\cN^\op\ot^\R\P$, where the $\R$\+contramodule structure on the middle term is obtained by contrarestriction of scalars from the $R$\+module structure, $R$ being a discrete Artinian quotient ring of $\R$ such that $\cN$ is a comodule over~$R$.
 Indeed, the second isomorphism follows from the results of Section~\ref{contra-operations}; and to prove the first one, it suffices to notice that both functors of the second argument~$\P$ are right exact and preserve infinite products, and they produce the same $\R$\+contramodule for $\P=\R$.

-Given a closed ideal $\J\subset\R$, for any $\R$\+contramodule $\P$ there is a natural isomorphism of $\R$\+contramodules $\Cohom_\R(\cC(\R/\J),\P)\simeq\P/\J\P$, where the $\R$\+contra\-module structure on the right hand side is obtained by the restriction of scalars from the $\R/\J$\+contramodule structure.
-One proves this in the way similar to the above: both functors of the argument $\P$ are right exact and preserve infinite products, and the isomorphism holds for $\P=\R$.
+Let $\R$ be a pro-Artinian topological ring.
+Given a closed ideal $\J\subset\R$, for any $\R$\+contramodule $\P$ there is a natural isomorphism of $\R$\+contramodules $\Cohom_\R\allowbreak(\cC(\R/\J),\P)\simeq\P/\J\P$, where the $\R$\+contramodule structure on the right hand side is obtained by the contrarestriction of scalars from the $\R/\J$\+contramodule structure.
+One proves this in the way similar to the above: both functors of the argument $\P$ are right exact and preserve infinite products, and the isomorphism holds for $\P=\R$. {\emergencystretch=1em }

 \begin{lem} \textup{(a)} For any\/ $\R$\+contramodule\/ $\P$ and\/ $\R$\+comodules\/ $\cN$ and\/ $\cM$, there is a natural morphism of\/ $\R$\+comodules\/ $\P\ocn_\R(\cN\oc_\R\cM)\rarrow (\P\ocn_\R\cN)\oc_\R\cM$.
 This morphism is an isomorphism whenever either the\/ $\R$\+contramodule\/ $\P$ is projective, or the\/ $\R$\+comodule\/ $\cM$ is injective. \textup{(b)} For any\/ $\R$\+comodules $\cL$, $\cK$ and\/ $\cM$, there is a natural morphism of\/ $\R$\+contra\-modules $\Cohom_\R(\cL,\Hom_\R(\cK,\cM))\rarrow\Hom_\R(\cL\oc_\R\cK\;\cM)$.
 This morphism is an isomorphism whenever one of the\/ $\R$\+comodules\/ $\cL$ and\/ $\cM$ is injective. \textup{(c)} For any\/ $\R$\+contramodules\/ $\P$ and\/ $\Q$ and\/ $\R$\+comodule\/ $\cM$, there is a natural morphism of\/ $\R$\+contramodules\/ $\Cohom_\R(\P\ocn_\R\cM\;\Q)\rarrow \Hom^\R(\P,\Cohom_\R(\cM,\Q))$.
 This morphism is an isomorphism whenever one of the\/ $\R$\+contramodules\/ $\P$ and\/ $\Q$ is projective. \textup{(d)} For any\/ $\R$\+contramodules\/ $\P$ and\/ $\Q$ and\/ $\R$\+comodule\/ $\cM$, there is a natural morphism of\/ $\R$\+contramodules\/ $\Cohom_\R(\cM,\Hom^\R(\P,\Q))\rarrow \Hom^\R(\P,\Cohom_\R(\cM,\Q))$.
 This morphism is an isomorphism whenever either the\/ $\R$\+contramodule\/ $\P$ is projective, or the\/ $\R$\+comodule\/ $\cM$ is injective. \hfuzz=8.5pt \end{lem}